 It is interesting to note that hedonic model 1 appears to closely track the median index and is subject to relatively large fluctuations.
-This is probably because hedonic model 1 only uses single tenancies, and these suffer more from constant quality upward drag and seasonal fluctuations than the other hedonic models.
-All the hedonic models appear to explain around 63% of the variation in rents, with the most powerful explanatory variable being the number of bedrooms.
-However, the R-square statistic must be treated with caution as the standard error of estimate is relatively larger for the hedonic models than for models incorporating the repeat method.
+This is probably because hedonic model 1 only uses single tenancies and these suffer more from constant quality upward drag and seasonal fluctuations than the other hedonic models.
+All the hedonic models appear to explain around 63% of the variation in rents with the most powerful explanatory variable being the number of bedrooms.